 Selecting the appropriate discount rate for a corporate investor is a bit more difficult.
 Corporations often use the Weighted Average Cost of Capital (WACC) when selecting a discount rate for financial decisions.
 Broadly speaking, a company’s assets are financed by either debt or equity.
 A corporation can also use retained earnings, which are the after-tax earnings not distributed to shareholders in the form of a dividend.

 The WAAC is simply the weighted average of each of these sources of financing.
-This is also commonly called the “hurdle rate”, because for an enterprise to be profitable it has to earn a return greater than the cost of capital.
-In other words, it must cross over the “hurdle” in order to be profitable.
+This is also commonly called the “hurdle rate” because for an enterprise to be profitable it has to earn a return greater than the cost of capital.
+In other words, it must cross over the “hurdle” to be profitable.